 "We just have a lot of team comraderie," Shivers said.
 "We get fired up for the relays pretty easily, and it's just a lot of fun to swim with your friends that you get to swim with all the time."

-Because the Mercersburg team is relatively small, with a large number who can compete successfully in the freestyles, Blue Storm coach Pete Williams noted how important it
+Because the Mercersburg team is relatively small, with a large number who can compete successfully in the freestyles, Blue Storm coach Pete Williams noted how important it was to have some as versatile as Shivers.

 "We just wanted to balance out our team," Williams said.
 "We need to spread people, and luckily, he could do those strokes as well."